Charl-AI/dotfiles/README.md

 ## MacOS

-Some miscellaneous notes for setting up on MacOS.

-- [Hyperkey](https://hyperkey.app/) is useful to remap caps lock to ctrl and esc.
+Apple laptops are great, but for a while I found MacOS frustrating.
+These are my current settings to alleviate the pain:

+- [Karabiner](https://karabiner-elements.pqrs.org/) is for keyboard remapping and my `karabiner.json` is saved in this repo.
+The general idea is to map caps to cmd and esc most of the time, but change it to ctrl and esc when in the terminal.
+This gives a pretty close experience to linux.
+Make sure to disable the default keymap for ctrl-space (input switching) in settings, as this clashes with my tmux prefix.

 - [Alt-Tab](https://alt-tab-macos.netlify.app/) and [rectangle](https://rectangleapp.com/) are both pretty useful to improve window management on MacOS.
+In rectangle, I like to map cmd-{up,down,left,right} to snap windows a bit like the super key in gnome.

+- [Shortcat](https://shortcat.app/) is nice for being mouseless.